Press - Cobra Museum voor Moderne Kunst

 pers@cobra-museum.nl

-The Cobra Museum focuses on the art and ideas of the Cobra movement.
+Museum Cobra focuses on the art and ideas of the Cobra movement.
 Cobra is part of the canon of art history, but the ‘spirit’ of Cobra is still very much alive.
 An alternative culture, based on international solidarity and creativity, is perhaps more relevant than ever in the world we live in today.
-The Cobra Museum therefore actively links the collection and history of Cobra to contemporary artists, modern art movements and current affairs.
+Museum Cobra therefore actively links the collection and history of Cobra to contemporary artists, modern art movements and current affairs.

 Press release